scenerystack/community/docs/reference/api/sim/NavigationBarScreenButton.md

 # NavigationBarScreenButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/NavigationBarScreenButton.ts](https://github.com/phetsims/joist/blob/main/js/NavigationBarScreenButton.ts) for the most up-to-date information.

 ## Overview

 Button for a single screen in the navigation bar, shows the text and the navigation bar icon.